-2022 John Collins Harvey Lecture to be A Conversation with Farr Curlin, MD on “The Way of the Healer”
+2022 John Collins Harvey Lecture: A Conversation with Farr Curlin, MD on “The Way of the Healer”

 Farr Curlin, MD, is Josiah Trent Professor of Medical Humanities and Co-Director of the Theology, Medicine and Culture Initiative at Duke University.
-Myles N. Sheehan, SJ, MD, Director of the PCCB, Professor of Medicine, and Lauler Chair in Catholic Health Care Ethics, will host the conversation via Zoom.
+Myles N. Sheehan, SJ, MD, Director of the PCCB, Professor of Medicine, and Lauler Chair in Catholic Health Care Ethics, hosted the conversation via Zoom.
 More information

 DECEMBERDr.
 Carol Taylor, professor of advanced nursing practice and former director of the PCCB, and Dr. Sarah Vittone, assistant professor of professional nursing practice and clinical ethicist at the PCCB, helped develop a new 10-page ethics-related toolkit to support a major, multi-focused guide for how nursing schools educate their beginning and graduate-level nursing students.
 Read more